 Cretella also says, “Biological sex is not assigned.
 Sex is determined at conception by our DNA and is stamped into every cell of our bodies.
 Human sexuality is binary.
 You either have a normal Y chromosome, and develop into a male, or you don’t, and you will develop into a female.
 There are at least 6,500 genetic differences between men and women.
 Hormones and surgery cannot change this” (italics added).

-Dr. JD Greear serves as pastor of The Summit Church in Durham, North Carolina, and as president of the Southern Baptist Convention.
+Dr. JD Greear serves as pastor of The Summit Church in Durham, North Carolina and president of the Southern Baptist Convention.
 Greear promotes the use of transgender preferred pronouns.
 He said, “When we apply Paul’s linguistic approach to the pronouns we use about transgender people, I believe we arrive at a posture of pronoun hospitality: a willingness to accommodate the pronouns of our transgender neighbors regardless of our own views about the Christian ethics of gender identity.”
 He based this on Acts 17.

 We should not adopt Greear’s promotion of using “transgender pronouns” because that exchanges clear creational biblical language for culturally loaded and biblically antithetical language (transgender language).
 That exchange necessarily undermines the gospel because he fails to speak the truth of what God says about one’s sex and sin.
 And he fails to use words of biblical creation when they are needed most.